brighamandersen/approachable-backend/README.md

 > Replace http://localhost:3003 with https://approachable-api.brighamandersen.com to use production endpoints instead!

-> Some endpoints require that you provide your session credentials via cookies.
-To make a new session if you don't have one already, you log in and pass in `-c cookies.txt` which will save session credentials to a cookies.txt file.
-Then on your remaining requests, use `-b cookies.txt` to use those session credentials.
+> Some endpoints require session credentials which you'll save and send as cookies.
+For login, employ the `-c` (or `--cookie-jar`) option to save cookies to a file.
+For endpoints that require auth, employ the `-b` (or `--cookie`) option to send cookies from a file.

 ### Log in